 Since Brexit negotiations are still ongoing, there may be a number of consequences that are unforeseeable at the moment.
-What’s clear is that at the moment, American citizens are able to travel visa-free to the Schengen area but that starting from 2021, they will need to apply for and obtain an ETIAS visa waiver before entering the Schengen territory.
+What’s clear is that at the moment, American citizens are able to travel visa-free to the Schengen area but that starting from the end of 2022, they will need to apply for and obtain an ETIAS visa waiver before entering the Schengen territory.
 The UK may implement its own form of ETIAS, or allow ETIAS holders to cross its borders without further documents.

 On this page, you will find a series of likely scenarios that may become a reality once Brexit negotiations are finalized.
 The article will look at how UK tourism may change as well as at some possible visa and travel permit options for Great Britain, and the ways in which American citizens may be affected.

 How Will Brexit Affect Tourism in the UK?

 It’s hard to predict exactly if and how Brexit will change UK tourism.
 Britain officially left the EU in February 2020, with a transition agreement with the EU until 2021.

 The way in which the future agreement between the EU and UK may shape the UK tourism industry doesn’t only depend on the potentially increased difficulty in getting a visa for the Kingdom but also on other factors, such as the effect tougher immigration laws will have on the workforce.

 Loss of Tourism Volume for the UK

 Almost 70% of foreigners traveling to the UK for tourism currently come from the EU.
 A great number of nationalities (including Americans) can also enjoy freedom of movement within the Schengen area because of agreements with the EU.